 How do I talk to the kids about what they learned in class?

 Table Talk is a weekly summary that recaps the Sunday-school lesson for all ages.
 There will even be questions you can ask the kids to get them talking!
 It’s also an excellent way to stay engaged if you miss a Sunday or two.
 It is posted to the website each Sunday and also emailed to parents.
 If you aren’t receiving “Table Talk” and would like to, please contact Jen to be included.

 Totally fine.
 We know how busy life is, especially with an active family!
 You’ll be welcome anytime.

 You can find our Sunday-school classrooms downstairs in rooms #106, #104, #103 and #102.
 Join us when you can!

 Who is my child’s Sunday School teacher?

-We have twenty wonderful Sunday-school teachers.
+We have thirteen wonderful Sunday-school teachers.
 Teachers rotate weekly and the full schedule can be found here.
 Get to know them by clicking on their picture for a link to a bio.

 What is the curriculum like?

 We use a curriculum that follows the church year.
 That means the readings you are hearing in church are the same ones we’re talking about!
 Students will hear an age-appropriate lesson and then do a craft or activity that reinforces that lesson.

 That’s an easy one!
 Contact Jen Taylor to get involved!